Verify a record →

 1. Extract the attestation entry from the signatures array.

-2. Rebuild the $sig metadata from the entry (strip cid and signature, add repository).
+2. Rebuild the $sig metadata from the entry: strip cid and signature, then add repository.

 3. Recompute the attestation CID using the record, rebuilt metadata, and repository DID.